 Security of our people: families, and children.
+In spite of the ending of Roe Versus Wade, Alaska remains a pro-abortion state.
 Human Trafficking is running like wildfire in Alaska and has to stop.
 Drug Trafficking hand in hand with the dumping of illegal aliens into our state by the Biden administration goes unchecked.
 Every Alaskan, if any, left behind in Afghanistan by this president must be accounted for, by name.

 Are your children, your families, your property safe in Alaska?

-Take a drive through Anchorage in the wee hours and see how many people you see dancing down the middle of the street so stoned that they do not know where they are.
+What is more, take a drive through Anchorage in the wee hours and see how many people you see dancing down the middle of the street so stoned that they do not know where they are.
 We see those sitting on the street corner or in front of the door of our local convenience store rolling joints in violation of the law- and this in plain view, in broad daylight and in open defiance of the law.
 I ask you, is this the Alaska you want?
 If you want to smoke your stuff that’s your business.
-That has been no problem since the Raven decision of the early ‘70s, but do it in your home and keep it out of the public’s face.
+That has been no problem since the Raven decision of the early ‘70s, but do it in your home.

 But that’s not even the worst of it.
 There are those pedaling their poison to our children.
 Meth labs right in small town Alaska go at full production and nobody seems to care.
 Fentanyl coming from China, floods our streets and we do not see it as the pushers know how to make it into pills that look like actual medicine, but in the end it is poison and there is enough in America to kill every American several times over.
 It is pushed with impunity.
 It is not time for focus groups.
 It is time for leadership.

 Here we are in Alaska, 4,000 miles from the Rio Grande.
 We are safe from the border crisis, are we not?
 Neighbor, the border runs right through the parking lot of your favorite retailer.
 Do not doubt it.
 Biden is moving these people directly into your backyard.
-They arrive in the sleeping hours by Bluebird buses and are dumped on our streets.
 We will prove this to be true and you’ll see it.
 “Well, it’s not my fault” no longer works as a valid excuse.
-A governor’s first job, and most important job is to protect his people.
+A governor’s first job, and most important job is to protect his or her people.

 Has there been an accounting of Alaskans (if any) left behind in Afghanistan?
 I was told that the question had not been asked as it was not the administration’s job to keep track of the location of 720,000 Alaskans.
 Again, has the question even been asked?
 No. Apparently not.